 “I still deal with the muscle soreness, fatigue, headaches, joint stiffness, and the most frustrating one - brain fog - all on a daily basis.
 Due to my consistent exercise routines, the symptoms are much less intense now and are easier to handle,” she said.

 Additionally, she said that her blood pressure and cholesterol have gone down.
 Her iron levels are under control and, her depression and anxiety is better.
 She also lost more than 20 pounds.
+Her dedication has paid off when it comes to fighting her Fibromyalgia.

 “Fitness and nutrition go hand in hand.
 However it took me a few months to realize this.
 It wasn't until I started to control my portions, reading labels, and truly understanding what I was putting in my body until I started to drop the weight.”